alexandru-ghibea/quizz_game/README.md

 Questions imported from https://opentdb.com/

-Can import additional questions from https://opentdb.com/api_config.php with the bellow options:
+Can import additional questions from https://opentdb.com/api_config.php with the bellow options.
-Once selected:

 1. Generate API URL
 2. Access API URL
 3. Copy data from URL into data.py file